Creative work can be challenging with children in your life.

 She notes that “Like gifted children and young adults; gifted adults are distinguishable not only by their IQ’s but by their intensity, multiple talents, high energy, curiosity and obsessive need to increase in-depth knowledge in subjects that interest them.

 “Trying to ignore these qualities can result in a depressed mood, anxiety and feelings of being unfulfilled emotionally and intellectually.”

 Those kinds of feelings and reactions may also be part of burnout from either attempting too much, beyond your emotional and physical resources – or being chronically frustrated at not being able to pursue creative ambitions, whether or not you consider yourself gifted.

->> From the Motherhood and creative work section of my book.
+>> Most of the above text [not photos] is from the Motherhood and creative work section of my book.

 Note – the book also has a section: “Multiple Talents, Multiple Passions, Burnout” related to my article by that name.

 Motherhood and parenting are not experiences I have had, but they could push mothers toward overwhelm, especially if they are highly sensitive, as most creative people are.